julian1/julian1.github.io/_posts/2017-02-05-keithley-repair.md

 I decided it would be good to check what difference the fan would make and reconnected it.

-Even without the rest of the case assembly to ensure a directed airflow, the fan proved surprisingly effective.
+Even without the the full case assembly to ensure ducted airflow, the fan is quite effective.

-The first mosfet (closest to the fan) now read a temperature below 30C, and the other stayed around 35C.
+The first mosfet (closest to the fan) reads below 30C, and the second sits about 35C.

-Until this point, I wanted to revert to the original TSC426 to further improve gate-drive.
-However, I then noticed the ICL7667 chip had a datecode prior to the instrument's manufacture date.
-The part's age suggests that Keithley are responsible for making the substitution at the time of manufacture.
+Until this point, I had wanted to revert to the original TSC426 to further improve gate-drive.
+However, noticed the ICL7667 chip had a datecode prior to the instrument's manufacture date.
+That suggests Keithley are likely responsible for the substitution during manufacture.

-With the improvements obtained by lowering the gate resistors, and with the reconnecting fan, I decided the mosfet temperatures were probably now OK.
+With the improvements from lowering the gate resistor values, and from active cooling, I decide the temperatures are probably OK.

 ![pic](/public/images/2420/DSC02904.JPG)

-So it was time to reassemble everything back together.
+Time to reassemble everything.

-After chasing down an unconnected flex that had been overlooked, the SourceMeter can source voltage!
+After chasing down an forgotten flex that had been overlooked, the SourceMeter is now capable of sourcing voltage again!